 Now, this wasn't an unfamiliar verse to me.
 It was one I'd heard plenty of times before but this time something was very different.
 It affected me in a way it never had previously.
 Every time I heard this verse in the past, I'd be thinking, “Man, I'd hate to be one of those lukewarm guys spit out by God!"
 But that day I said to myself, "I think I’m actually one of them!”

-But when I heard those words from Revelation, it was like God was speaking directly to me.
+When I heard those words that day, it was like God was speaking directly to me.
 I suddenly became aware, and convicted, of my own "lukewarmness.”
 This would light a fire inside of me that I’d never experienced before.
-I wanted to learn more about who Jesus truly was and what a life completely surrendered to him was actually supposed to look like.
+I wanted to learn more about who Jesus truly was and what a life completely surrendered to him was supposed to look like.
 I felt like I’d been given a second chance to leave behind my lukewarm ways and to live a life completely for God, the only kind he deserves and the kind I should have been living all along.

 My whole escape from “lukewarmness” was not a single, instantaneous event.
 It has been a journey, a journey where I keep on learning more and more everyday.
 It’s one that continues to this day, and one I don’t expect ever to end.
 And the other thing is I had nothing to do with it.
 I didn’t see it coming.
 I didn’t ask God to change me.
 He just did it.
 He made it happen.

 I’m not sure where you are right now or if any of what I said about being “lukewarm” resonated with you.
 But I imagine that a few of you might be able to somewhat relate.
-And if that’s the case, I hope you know that God loves you, he forgives you, he’s just waiting for you to surrender everything to him, and he can change you, too!
+And if that’s the case, I hope you know that God loves you, he’s waiting for you to surrender everything to him, and he can change you, too!